Edit

 Customizing a Subscription

 Subscriptions can be edited to accommodate changes in customer needs.
 You can add or remove any SubscriptionItem that is currently active or scheduled to be active in a later Phase.
 This effectively means you can change any property of a subscription.
 The only limitation is that you cannot change the past.
-You cannot change SubscriptionItems that have since deactivated, and when changin currently active items, the changes cannot be retroactive.
+You cannot change SubscriptionItems that have since deactivated, and when changing currently active items, the changes cannot be retroactive.

 Example: Add a new SubscriptionItem to a subscription